 In this Division research works are oriented towards novel fields of both bioorganic and bioinorganic chemistry.
 Marine toxins and other biologically active compounds such as lipids and hormones are dealt with in Laboratory for Biomolecular Chemistry.
 New methodologies based mainly on NMR spectroscopy are being elaborated for investigation of threedimensional structures and functions of complex biomolecules.
-The purpose of Laboratory of Coordination Chemistry is to polynuclear, prepare mononuclear, novel and metallosupramolecular complexes and to elucidate their molecular structures, electronic states, and functionalities.
-In particular, our current interest is directed toward the development of fundamental coordination chemistry by utilizing metalloligands instead multifunctional of classical inorganic/organic ligands.
+The purpose of Laboratory of Coordination Chemistry is to prepare novel mononuclear, polynuclear, and metallosupramolecular complexes and to elucidate molecular structures, electronic states, and their functionalities.
+In particular, our current interest is directed toward the development of fundamental coordination chemistry by utilizing multifunctional metalloligands instead of classical inorganic/organic ligands.